Ofsted defines British Values as:

 - Mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 At MMK we actively embrace and encourage these values, which are enshrined in our ethos and vision.
-Indeed British Values are one of the key pillars of our School Improvement Plan for academic year of 2018-2019.
-We are currently working on a three-year plan to further promote and embed these important values.
+Indeed British Values continues to be one of the key pillars of our School Improvement Plan for academic year of 2019-2020.
+We are currently working on the second year of our three-year plan to further promote and embed these important values.

 Here are just a few examples of specific activities and initiatives that demonstrate how we do that: